aeternity/hyperchain-starter-kit/README.md

 Hyperchains aim at being "lightweight" and "easy" to run.
 This is certainly true in the sense that creating one will not require a lot of (computing) resources.
 However, this is not necessarily the case when it comes to the amount of work and knowledge required to set up one.
-This project aims at automating what is possible/easy to automate and documenting the rest.
+This project aims at automating what is possible/easy to automate and documenting the rest of the process.

 ## Structure
 The documentation (and the project) consists of mainly 2 parts:
 1. Generating and configuring the economy of the hyperchain.
 This means the initial accounts with their initial balances.
-If you do that, you will be able to run a hyperchain manually in a local environment or if you want to run it manually on your own servers.
+If you do that, you will be able to run the hyperchain on your local machine or if even on a server.
 2. Setting up the actual environment that will allow you to run the blockchain in semi-production environment.
-Fur this we will be using docker and kubernetes.
+For this we will be using docker and kubernetes.
 If you follow this part of the guide, you should be able to reach a point which is good enough to be what is usually called a "testnet".

 ## Non-goals